juliaelman/juliaelman.github.io/_posts/2013-06-27-what-ive-been-up-to-lately.md

 ---
 layout: post
-title: what i've been up to lately
+title: What I've been up to lately
 comments: true
 ---